 A new Paleo diet plan?

-No, fat over lean is the expression painters use to make sure you prevent your painting from cracking.
+Fat over lean is the expression painters use to ensure you prevent your oil painting from cracking.

 It’s all to do with how oil paints dry.